MyCollab/mycollab/mycollab-app-community/src/main/txt/README.md

 -----------------------------
 **Library Upgrades**

+* Vaadin 7.6.4
 * Spring framework 4.2.5.RELEASE
 * Jackrabbit 2.12.1
 * Jetty 9.2.15.v20160210
 * Flyway 4.0
-* Commons Collection 4.4.1
+* Commons Collection 3.2.2
 * Other libraries

 **Improvements & New Features**

 * [Premium] Tag management is supported
 * [Premium] Project client management is added
-* [Premium] New user group for task and bug views
 * [Premium] Support tag for phase and risk
+* New user group for task and bug views
 * Show template icon if the project is the template one
 * Allow to change color column of Kanban board
 * Other minor improvements